 📝 Publications & Presentations

-• Yang, X. (2024).
-Language Models at the Syntax-Semantics Interface - A Case Study of the Chinese Reflexive ziji.
-(Under review)
+• Yang, X. (2025) Language Models at the Syntax-Semantics Interface: A Case Study of the Long- Distance Binding of Chinese Reflexive ziji.
+Proceedings of the 31st International Conference on Computational Linguistics.

 • Yang, X., Groschwitz, J., Koller, A., & Bos, J. (2024).
-Scope-enhanced Compositioinal Semantic Parsing for DRT.
+Scope-enhanced Compositional Semantic Parsing for DRT.
 In Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing.

 • Yang, X., & Schneider, N. (2024).
 Are AMR Parsers Fooled by Relative Clauses?
 In Proceedings of the Fifth International Workshop on Designing Meaning Representations (2024).